Couple says fertility clinic that mixed up their embryos put them 'through living hell'

 CHA Fertility Clinic did not immediately respond to a request for more information from NBC News.

-The Korean-American couple in New York separately filed a federal lawsuit last week in the Eastern District of New York.
-The suit claims that after years of failed efforts to have children and spending over $100,000 to get pregnant at CHA Fertility, doctors used embryos that belonged to two other couples who had also received treatment there.
+The Korean American couple in New York separately filed a federal lawsuit last week in the Eastern District of New York.
+The suit claims that after years of failed efforts to have children and spending more than $100,000 to get pregnant at CHA Fertility, doctors used embryos that belonged to two other couples who had also received treatment there.

 After giving birth March 30 to a set of twins that were not of Asian descent, the lawsuit says, the couple “was shocked to see that the babies they were told were formed using both of their genetic material did not appear to be.”